 Polymer synthesis and self-assembly starts with the synthesis of polymers, often block copolymers, by methods such as high vacuum living anionic polymerization, ring opening metathesis polymerization (ROMP) and controlled radical methods such as ATRP.
 Self-assembly of these polymers is driven by the immiscibility of the blocks in polymer melt, or by the difference in solubility of the polymer blocks in a solvent.

 Research interest in graphene materials has increased at an exponential rate since the demonstration of mechanically exfoliated sheets of graphene in 2004.
 Our group has developed and introduced several new approaches to pristine graphene exfoliation, and we are actively pursuing the use of graphene as a two-dimensional surfactant.
-Based on our interfacial trapping technique, we are able to form graphene stabilized emulsions, and by polymerizing the continuous oil phase, create inexpensive, low density, and electrically conductive composite materials.
-These materials are cheaper to make than polystyrene foam, and represent a new approach to graphene based porous electrodes.
-In addition, by the appropriate choice of monomer, we are able to make flexible foams that change electrical resistance with deformation.
+Based on our solvent interfacial trapping method (SITM), we are able to form graphene stabilized emulsions.
+With the appropriate choice of monomer, a wide range of materials can be obtained that are inexpensive, low density, and electrically conductive polyHIPEs.

 Our research interest in hexagonal boron nitride (BN) includes both functionalization and composites.
 Hexagonal boron nitride is the isoelectric analogue of graphite, and like graphite, can behave as a two-dimensional surfactant.
 Unlike graphite, however, it is an electrical insulator, but is an excellent thermal conductor.
 We are focusing composite materials based on the polymerization of the continuous phase of BN stabilized emulsions.
 Several polymer systems are being investigated with potential applications including thermally conductive but electrically insulating composites and flame retardant materials with very low loadings of BN.